dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

         -   Enter the email address or pattern and click **Add**.

     *   -   **Permitted Emails** > **Remove**
         -   To remove an email address or pattern, select it and click **Remove**.

             **Note:** This action does not affect existing members of the project.

     *   -   **Permitted Emails** > **Edit**
         -   To edit an email address or pattern, select it and click **Edit**.

-.. tip:: To select multiple email addresses or patterns,
+.. tip:: To select multiple email addresses or patterns, use ``Shift`` + click
-    use ``Shift`` + click or ``Ctrl`` + click.
+    or ``Ctrl`` + click.

 Viewing Available Solvers
 -------------------------

-You view a list of solvers that are available in the project in the **Overview** > **Project Solvers** section.
+You view a list of solvers that are available in the project in the **Overview**
+> **Project Solvers** section.
 The status of solvers is displayed in the **Status** column.

 Solvers are specific to a region (for example, Europe or North America).
 To display the solvers for a region, click the region name.
 The solvers that are available in a project are determined by the customer contract.

 To view a solver's properties and parameters, click its name in the **Solver Name** column.
-For more information on solver properties and parameters, see the |doc_solver_properties|_ guide.
+For more information on solver properties and parameters, see the :ref:`opt_index_hybrid_solvers` and :ref:`index_quantum_research` sections.

 .. _admin_proj_status_viewing:

 Viewing Project Status
 ----------------------

-A project's status is the state of the project in the project life cycle as follows:
+A project's status is the state of the project in the project life cycle as
+follows:

 .. tip:: Project status is displayed in the project page's title banner.